TurboGears/tg2docs/docs/turbogears/validation.rst

 Validators
 ==========

-TurboGears applications will usually rely on three kind of validators:
+TurboGears applications will usually rely on these validation mechanisms:

+    * Type hints on controller arguments, used by ``@validate()`` to create simple converters automatically.
-    * :class:`.Convert` and :class:`RequireValue` which is builtin into TurboGears
+    * :class:`.Convert` and :class:`RequireValue`, which are built into
-      and can be used for simple conversions like integers, floats and so on...
+      TurboGears and can be used for explicit conversions like integers, floats and so on.
-    * :mod:`tw2.core.validation` which provide ToscaWidgets validators for **Forms**
+    * :mod:`tw2.core.validation`, which provides ToscaWidgets validators for **Forms**.
-    * :mod:`formencode.validators` validators which can be used **Standalone** or with a **Form**
+    * :mod:`formencode.validators` validators, which can be used **Standalone** or with a **Form** after installing and enabling ``tgext.formencode``.

-While in many cases ``Convert`` will suffice, the ``FormEncode`` library provides a pretty complete set of validators:
+While in many cases type hints or ``Convert`` will suffice, applications that install ``tgext.formencode`` can also use FormEncode's larger validator set:

     * Attribute
     * Bool